-We have two commercial satellite programs at our Space business segment, for which we have experienced performance issues related to the development and integration of a modernized LM 2100 satellite platform.
-These commercial programs require the development of new satellite technology to enhance the LM 2100's power, propulsion and electronics, among other items.
-The enhanced satellite is expected to benefit other commercial and government satellite programs.
+As previously disclosed in our 2018 Form 10-K, we have two commercial satellite programs at our Space business segment for which we have experienced performance issues related to the development and integration of a modernized LM 2100 satellite platform.
+These programs are for the delivery of three satellites in total, including one that launched in February 2019 and one that launched in April 2019.
 We have periodically revised our estimated costs to complete these developmental commercial programs.
-We have recorded cumulative losses of approximately \$340 million through March 25, 2018.
-During the quarter ended March 25, 2018, we recorded losses of approximately \$35 million (\$26 million or \$0.09 per share, after tax).
-While these losses reflect our estimated total losses on the programs, we will continue to incur unrecovered costs each period until we complete these programs and may have to record additional loss reserves in future periods, which could be material to our operating results.
-These programs remain developmental and further challenges in the delivery and integration of new satellite technology, anomalies discovered during system testing requiring repair or rework, further schedule delays and potential penalties could require that we record additional reserves.
-Currently, we do not expect to be able to meet the delivery schedule under the contracts and have informed the customers.
-The customers could seek to exercise a termination right under the contracts, in which case we would have to refund the payments we have received and pay certain penalties.
-However, we think the probability that the customers will seek to exercise any termination right is remote as the delay beyond the termination date is modest and the customers have an immediate need for the satellites.
+During the quarter ended March 31, 2019, we recorded losses of approximately \$20 million (\$15 million, or \$0.05 per share, after tax), which resulted in cumulative losses of approximately \$410 million for these programs.
+While these losses reflect our estimated total losses on the programs, we will continue to incur unrecoverable general and administrative costs each period until we complete the contract for the third satellite.
+While we have launched two satellites from one program, the third satellite program remains developmental and further challenges in the delivery and integration of new satellite technology, anomalies discovered during system testing requiring repair or rework, further schedule delays, and penalties could require that we record additional loss reserves which could be material to our operating results.
+We are late to the contract delivery schedule for the third satellite.
+If we are not able to deliver the third satellite by the contract termination date, the customer could seek to exercise a termination right under the contract, in which case we would have to refund the payments we have received and pay certain penalties.
+However, we think that it is not probable that the customer will seek to exercise any termination rights.